 Adobe has 4 values, genuine, innovative, exceptional and involded.
 They balance simplicity with creativity, creativity being one of the five C’s of branding, and intending to captivate users through engaging design.
 Their passion for the future and community fuels their innovation and collaborative spirit.
 Integrity and respect are core values, leading to ethical behavior and trust within the company.

-Adobe’s Brand Identity Across Channels
+Adobe’s Brand Identity Across Different Platforms

 The brand identity of Adobe is consistent across its website.
 They take advantage of the white space and showcase their user-generated content, and upcoming summits and demonstrate their inspiring and innovative characteristics